So, that is kind of misleading, but it’s absolutely true.

 - being able to move forward in a college that seemed to not understand how my mind worked and continually pushed against any and all efforts I put forth

-- facing myself every day and NOT saying “I hate myself” even once.
+- facing myself every day and NOT saying “I hate myself,” even once.
 (That was truly the toughest… it had become my motto and my secret.
-I’d said it easily every day so many times that it was more common to me than my own name.)
+I’d said it so fluidly every day that it was more common to me than my own name.)

-I made a pledge: if the most powerful, capable, and worldly person I knew decided to run for President, I would “unburden myself” *gulp* and tell my family that I was gay, or for their own specificity to understand “bisexual.”
-I honestly hate the more defined label for my own self because I feel less defined and I tend to go with gay but that is beside the point here.
+I made a pledge: if the most powerful, capable, and worldly person I knew decided to run for President, I would “unburden myself” *gulp* and tell my family that I was gay, or for their own specificity to understand, “bisexual.”
+I honestly hate the more defined label for my own self because I feel less defined and I tend to go with gay.
+The splitting in half is what hurts my mind the most and subjecting myself to more critique with the bisexual stereotyping only seems more burdening to me in the long run… but the world loves categorizing its creatures.

-So, Hillary announced that she was going to run and I was both exhilarated and then overcome with what that meant.
-I knew I could not go back on my word to myself and in the next few weeks, I decided to have a table talk with my family.
+So, to no one’s surprise, Hillary announced that she was going to run for president.
+I was so exhilarated and then insanely overcome with what that meant for the honorable part of me… I knew I could not go back on my word to myself and in the next few weeks, I decided to make a poorly designed decision and have a “table talk” with my family.

-They were very confused, they didn’t really understand what being bisexual meant and it took a lot of energy out of me.
-I sobbed.
-I don’t usually do that unless I’m truly touched by something but in this case, I was just so terrified that I cried.
-It made things harder to explain through my scratchy voice and with my face covered in tears but my family told me how much that they were with me no matter who I decided I liked and I know how fortunate that makes me.
+This most devastating part of this experience was how much of me was not present there for the conversation.
+I was not my confident, in-control self.
+I didn’t even validate myself!
+I acted defeated and pinned down without the opportunity to “tap out.”
+I began as all great conversation begin, with ugly sobbing about being gay and wrongly apologizing for being gay.
+My mom and sister were very confused, they didn’t really understand what being bisexual meant and it took a lot of energy out of me.
+The crying made things harder to explain through my scratchy voice, but my family told me how much that they were with me no matter who I decided I liked and I know how fortunate that makes me.
+Of course, this happened after my sister told me that being bisexual meant I was confused, then passed on the “how could I really know until I had sex with a girl and guy.”
+She then moved on to say that I should experiment to figure out myself, not in a harsh way, but it was her way of being in control in the situation that she was definitely not comfortable with.
+I knew this, because my sister immediately said, “WELL, I knew you were at LEAST gay or something,” which didn’t fit the tone of the conversation at all.
+I don’t know what my mother’s initial reaction really was, probably more of a shock.
+My dad was on the couch, pretty sure pretending that this wasn’t happening.
 My family is Italian, not so old-fashioned that they didn’t accept me but I consider myself exceedingly blessed in the open-mindedness of my family in comparison to so many that I know/grew up with.
 My mom said that if anyone has a problem with me, they can basically go **** themselves.
-That made me feel so secure considering that I was worried about complete rejection.
+That made me feel secure considering that I was worried about complete rejection.
 It wasn’t good right away, but from that day, I could start being a bit more open and stop feeling like I had this huge secret that was burning me up from the inside.
+Things still aren’t totally squared away with them in the way I would like, but I am almost completely accepting of who I am, and that validating makes all the difference in my life.
+I still have ways to go and now, that is a journey I WANT to be presently involved in taking.